Election Blog 1

 2024/09/12

-Blog Post 1: Analyzing the Popular Vote and Swing States, with a Focus on North Carolina
+Analyzing the Popular Vote and Swing States, with a Focus on North Carolina

 This blog is part of an ongoing assignment for Gov 1347: Election Analytics, a course at Harvard College taught by Professor Ryan Enos.
 Throughout the semester, we will explore historical election data and use it to forecast the outcome of the 2024 election.
-Introduction: Analyzing Changes in the Democratic Vote (2016-2020)

 For this week’s analysis, I focus on understanding the Democratic vote swing between the 2016 and 2020 presidential elections as these were the elections in which Donald Trump won and lost.
 I believe that this will help to enlighten which trends could have positive partisanship towards Kamala Harris in swing states.
 This shift, especially in states like North Carolina, plays a crucial role in defining future election outcomes.
 The map below illustrates how the Democratic vote share changed across key states between 2016 and 2020.